Recommended Lesson

 Please give the dog a delicious cookie.

-(Our editing professionals have put the adjective delicious in front of cookie, but as you can see, delicious still starts with a consonant sound, so a must still used.)
+(Our editing professionals have put the adjective delicious in front of cookie, but as you can see, delicious still starts with a consonant sound, so must still used.)

 That's an old car.
 (In this case, the word after the article is old, which starts with a vowel sound.
 Consequently, our English editors must use an.)